containers/podman-compose/README.md

 An implementation of [Compose Spec](https://compose-spec.io/) with [Podman](https://podman.io/) backend.
-This project focus on:
+This project focuses on:

 * rootless
 * daemon-less process model, we directly execute podman, no running daemon.

-This project only depend on:
+This project only depends on:

 * `podman`
 * [podman dnsname plugin](https://github.com/containers/dnsname): It is usually found in the `podman-plugins` or `podman-dnsname` distro packages, those packages are not pulled by default and you need to install them.
-This allow containers be able to resolve each other if they are on the same CNI network.
+This allows containers to be able to resolve each other if they are on the same CNI network.
 * Python3
 * [PyYAML](https://pyyaml.org/)
 * [python-dotenv](https://pypi.org/project/python-dotenv/)

-And it's formed as a single python file script that you can drop into your PATH and run.
+And it's formed as a single Python file script that you can drop into your PATH and run.

 ## References: